What is the Virtuoso Sponger Middleware about, and why is it important?

 What document types are supported?

-The Sponger (or more properly, the Sponger Cartridges — the transformation drivers) operate on HTML, Plain Old Semantic HTML (POSH), (X)HTML+RDFa, HTML5+Microdata, HTML5+JSON-LD, RDF-Turtle, RDF-N-Triples, RDF-N-Quads, RDF/XML, CSV, Atom, RSS, iCal/iCalendar, vCard/vCalendar, Plain Text (with or without Nanotations), and XML and JSON content-types returned by a broad spectrum of APIs.
+The Sponger (or more accurately, the Sponger Cartridges — the transformation drivers or connectors) operate on HTML, Plain Old Semantic HTML (POSH), (X)HTML+RDFa, HTML5+Microdata, HTML5+JSON-LD, RDF-Turtle, RDF-N-Triples, RDF-N-Quads, RDF-XML, CSV, Atom, RSS, iCal/iCalendar, vCard/vCalendar, Plain Text (with or without Nanotations), and XML and JSON content-types returned by a broad spectrum of APIs.

-- Simplified Semantic Web exploitation — by taking the tedium and confusion out of Linked Data deployment, i.e., generating proxy-hyperlinks that function as Super Keys in conformance with Linked Data (“webby structured data”) principles
+- Simplified Knowledge Graph exploitation — by taking the tedium and confusion out of Linked Data deployment, i.e., generating proxy-hyperlinks that function as Super Keys in conformance with Linked Data (“webby structured data”) principles

 - Ease of Use — courtesy of hyperlinks as the sole control mechanism for delivering its powerful document description and content transformation